Andrew-Tsegaye/NBA_scores_Python/README.md

 # NBA Stats Project Python

-This script retrieves NBA stats and data from the NBA API and displays them in the console.
+This script retrieves NBA stats and data from the NBA API and displays them in the terminal.

 ## Requirements